thallysbezerra/mercado-livre-test/README.md

 -  B.E.M.
 (Block Element Modifier) class naming methodology.
 -  Breakpoints as mixin, included inside own selector in order to facilitate maintenance.
 -  CSS Grid and CSS Flexbox to define layout structures.
+-  Disabled links are using pointer-events: none to prevent possibilities of click.
 -  Each component have your own SCSS file.
+-  `@keyframes` animations are imported from `animations.scss`.
 -  Mobile first with four breakpoints using:
    -  Only on mobile: Screen resolution <= 767px.
    -  Tablet portrait mode: Screen resolution >= 768px.
    -  Tablet landscape mode: Screen resolution >= 1024px.
    -  Desktop: Screen resolution >= 1280px.
+-  Some animations combining `@keyframes` with `transition`.
 -  Using SASS/SCSS.

 ## HTML